pedestal/pedestal-ions-sample/README.md

 separate.

-This sample includes the ion, `ensure-db` for initializing the Datomic database which our pedestal service ion is dependent on.
+This sample includes the ion, `ensure-db` for initializing the Datomic database which the pedestal service ion depends on.
 The `ensure-db` ion will create the database, install the pet store schema and, in the case of this sample, load seed data.
 This ion was deployed along with our pedestal service ion because it is